- ACTH -

 - Steroid hormones - Any hormone that belongs to the class of steroids, characterized by a typical molecular structure of 17 carbon atoms arranged in four rings.

-- Uterine lining - is the inner layer of the uterus (womb), anatomically referred to as endometrium.
+- Uterine lining - is the inner layer of the uterus (womb), anatomically referred to as endometrium (see above).

 - Uterus - The uterus is made of three layers, which together form the uterine wall.
 The innermost layer is referred to as “endometrium”.
 The middle layer is the myometrium and mostly consists of smooth muscle tissue.
 Finally, there is the external perimetrium, which consists of a superficial single layer of cells and a thin layer of loose connective tissues beneath it.